Loving Yourself—How Important Is It?

 Posted Apr 29, 2010

-In her recent blog post (linked above), Ilana Donna Arazie repeated the following folk wisdom:
+In a recent blog post, Ilana Donna Arazie repeated the following folk wisdom:

 I have to admit, I'm very skeptical of many common feel-good aphorisms, and this one is at the top of my list.

-Before we start, I want to make clear that this post is in now way a criticism of Ms. Arazie, who regularly offers a unique and fascinating perspective in her blog.
+Before we start, I want to make clear that this post is in no way a criticism of Ms. Arazie, who regularly offers a unique and fascinating perspective.
 But her post gave me a great opportunity to discuss some problems I have with the idea that you have to love yourself before you can love somebody else, which also builds on my own recent post on feelings of inadequacy and relationships.